onnx/onnx/docs/Operators.md

   the scan_outputs from the previous layer, possibly going through several point-wise operators (e.g. dropout, residual connections, linear layer).

-  The input/output of subgrpah (produced by loop node) matching is based on order instead of name.
+  The input/output of subgraph (produced by loop node) matching is based on order instead of name.
 The implementation will figure out the names based on this order.

 #### Version